jantursky/orderlord-help-kds/docs/stock-management-section/filtering-the-data.md

 ---

 ## How to filter
-For faster finding a specific item, the user can filter the data multiple ways:
+For faster finding a specific item, the user can filter the data in multiple ways:
 1. Typing the searched phrase in the input line.
 The results are dynamically filtered during typing.
-Results will be highlighted <span class="text-green-200">**green color**</span> and underlined.
+The results will be highlighted <span class="text-green-200">**green color**</span> and underlined.
 2. By specifying the values of [filtering options](#list-of-filtering-types).
 The user can use a combination of multiple options.

 ## List of filtering types